 - Here right click on active network adapter (Ethernet/WiFi) and select properties.

 - Then double-click on Internet Protocol Version 4 (TCP/IPv4).

-- Now under general tab select radio button Obtain an IP address automatically and Obtain DNS server address automatically.
+- Now under the general tab select the radio button Obtain an IP address automatically and Obtain DNS server address automatically.

 - Click apply and ok to make save changes and check the internet started working.